wumtdev/wsignals/README.md

 git clone git@github.com:wumtdev/wsignals.git
 ```

-In the environment where you need to install wauxio, install library as a local package.
+In the environment where you need to install library, install it as a local package.
 Specify path to cloned repository.
 ```sh
 pip install /path/to/cloned_repo
 ```